 To safeguard against a delayed or blocked transaction, it is critical to understand the factors that could trigger the need for CFIUS review, and to consider measures to mitigate risk as early as possible in the deal making process.
 For more details on recent CFIUS developments and how to take CFIUS issues into consideration when considering a U.S. investment, read our recent Client Update.

-Dan Petalas brings to the service of his clients over 18 years of experience in commercial litigation, white collar and government investigations, and political law.
+Dan Petalas brings to the service of his clients nearly 20 years of experience in commercial litigation, white collar and government investigations, and political law.

-In his white collar and government investigations practice, Dan ...
+In his white collar and government investigations practice ...

 - Of Counsel